sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > And he said to them, "Follow me, and I will make you fishers of men."
 And they straightway left [their] nets, and followed him.
 [Mat 4:19 ESV]

 Christ is the one who extended the offer.
 He was the one that found Peter and Andrew, not the other way around.
 Not only did He invite them to follow Him, He hinted at the bigger purpose He had for them: becoming "fishers of men" for His kingdom.
-We can debate what exactly went through their minds as they accepted the invitation or what they may or may not have known about who Jesus was at that instant.
+We may ponder what exactly went through their minds as they accepted the invitation or what they may or may not have known about Jesus at that instant.
 But we cannot debate the simple fact that they accepted and followed.
 Their trust in Jesus began here as they took their first steps with Him.

 After finding and gathering the twelve together, Christ gave them the authority for their ministry, much like the Father had given Him authority for His.